pavitranew/session-9-ang-recipes/readme.md

 }
 ```

+### Back to Recipe Detail

-Get the display into in `recipe-detail` - we're going to have to access the url params.
+To get the display into in `recipe-detail` - we're going to have to access the url params.

 ```js
 import { Router, ActivatedRoute, Params } from '@angular/router';